-The other day when I was writing up the pomegranate chicken recipe I realised that this little old blog is now two years old.
+The other day when I was writing up a pomegranate chicken recipe I realised that this little old blog is now two years old.
 It almost passed by without notice, another blogiversary!
 I can't believe that it's been two whole years since I hit publish on my first blog post.
 Time flies when you're having fun!
-It was a nerve wracking thing to do though, for me anyway, putting myself out there into the webosphere where I was worried I would be ripped apart, trolled and castigated for sharing awful food photos and rubbish recipes.
-I was actually really scared...until you realise that no-one, well apart from your husband and your mum, no-one sees those first few posts and that was a relief for me, it's a good thing that those first few posts get ignored really as that gives you the courage to keep on posting.
+It was a nerve-wracking thing to do though, for me anyway, putting myself out there into the webosphere where I was worried I would be ripped apart, trolled and castigated for sharing awful food photos and rubbish recipes.
+I was actually really scared...until you realise that no one, well apart from your husband and your mum, no one sees those first few posts and that was a relief for me, it's a good thing that those first few posts get ignored really as that gives you the courage to keep on posting.

 Black Cherry Chocolate Brownies

 - 200 g good quality dark chocolate 70% cocoa

 - 3 large free range eggs at room temperature

 - 1 teaspoon vanilla extract